xforever1313/shendrick.net/_posts/2022-05-29-sshonsteamdeck.md

 ##### PuTTY

 When PuTTY is installed, it installs a tool called PuTTYGen (PuTTY Key Generator).
 Launch this tool (if on Windows, hit Start and type "PuTTYGen").
 On the Window that appears, ensure RSA is selected at the bottom (should be RSA by default), and then hit the "Generate" button.
 PuTTY Gen will ask you to move your mouse over the blank area to "generate randomness".
 Once that's done, you should see a window like below.
 For the "Key comment", I usually put my computer's login name @ the hostname.
 So, me@mycomputer.

+If you trust that your device will only ever be used by you, you probably do not need to enter a passphrase here.
+The only thing a passphrase does is make it so if someone gains access to your PC and copies your private key, they won't be able to use it.
+If there is no passphrase, and someone steals your private key, then they'll be able to use it.
+If this is a concern, add a passphrase, otherwise leave it blank.

 [[!PuTTYGen]](/static/img/steamdeck/puttygen.png)](/static/img/steamdeck/puttygen.png)